DebugSteven/ghc-compiler-errors/cfp.md

 My personal motivation for this talk to create more resources for beginners.
 I think that Haskell is powerful because of the the way you can concisely express complex code expressions.
-Once you get past the learning curve Haskell can be a very productive and enjoyable language to use.
+Once you get past the learning curve, Haskell can be a very productive and enjoyable language to use.
 However, I don't think most people that try Haskell ever get to this point currently.
 I don't think that I'm even at this point yet!